 Only a slight increase here, because discrimination is very difficult to prove in practice.

-Already left / new job
+Already left or in a new job

 If you've already left then this is a serious blow to your chances of getting a decent settlement.
 There's no need for them to pay you off to get rid of you is there?
-If you've already got another job this is pretty much the final nail in the settlement coffin because you can't even claim that you have suffered any loss of income.
+If you've already got another job, this is pretty much the final nail in the settlement coffin because you can't even claim that you have suffered any loss of income.

 If you've issued a Tribunal claim then it does make you look more serious.
 On the other hand you may have burnt some bridges, including any rapport with HR, and its now gone up to the legal department, and sometimes legal think that they have to win every fight.